 How do you connect the Sennheiser HD 660S?

 Sennheiser provides three different connection options out of the box: one cable terminates in a 1/4-inch TRS jack, which can be converted to the practically universal 3.5mm TRS jack with the short adaptor cable (which adds around 24cm to the already generous 3m cable length); the other cable ends in a 4.4mm, 5-pin TRRRS (Pentaconn plug), which will only be of use if you have an amplifier with a corresponding “balanced” (aka differential) output port, like the excellent hip-dac by ifi-audio.
-Really, the 1/4-inch cable plus a standard 3.5mm jack cable would have been of more use to most people.
+The 1/4-inch cable plus a standard 3.5mm jack cable would have been of more use to most people.
 An optional balanced cable (CH 650 S) is sold separately for simplified connection to 4-pin XLR connectors, as found on some “balanced” headphone amps.

 How well does the Sennheiser HD 660S block out noise?